realtime-sanitizer/RTSanStandaloneSwift/README.md

 func process() { print("") }
 ```

+On Linux, make sure to call `RealtimeSanitizer.ensureInitialized()` early in your process lifecycle.

 ### Excluding RTSanStandaloneSwift from production builds

 While RTSanStandaloneSwift will not have runtime overhead if configuration does not match, it is still recommended to remove linked libraries from production builds.